 Group Projects: There will be at least one group project.
+It may require some mathlab works.
 Your group assignment will be based on your academic standing in your recitation class.
 Each group must work independently from other groups and other group's members.
-Shared presentation materials in any form or shape will not be accepted, and all parties involved in violating this rule will be penalized severely and equally.
+Shared presentation materials in any form with others will not be accepted, and all parties involved in violating this rule will be penalized severely and equally.
 Late projects will not be accepted.
 More information will be forthcoming when the projects are assigned.

 Gateway Exam: Every one must take the Gateway exam.
 You can do so with one in-class attempt and at most one on-line attempt per day afterward until the deadline.
 Passing is to get 5 questions completely right out 6 questions.
-Passing receives the full credit of 40 points and 0 points otherwise.
-5 bonus points on passing the in-class Gateway exam.
+Passing receives the full credit of 50 points and less than 4 right receives not credit.
+5 bonus points if you pass the in-class Gateway exam.

 Grade: 100 points for each hour exam.
-10 point for each quiz.
+100 total for all quizzes.
 30 for one project.
-40 for the Gateway exam.
+50 for the Gateway exam.
 200 for the final exam.
-The standard numerical-to-letter-grade conversion will be used to determine your course grade.
+The standard numerical-to-letter-grade exchange table will be used for your course grade.